-.
-It can be because the longcoat in question is old, battered, two sizes bigger than needed or it can be because the character himself is lame or just acts as one
+Sometimes just wearing a longcoat isn't quite enough to look badass.
+It can be because the longcoat in question is old, battered, two sizes bigger than needed or it can be because the character himself is lame or just acts so.

-Extremely associated with police detectives, FBI and inspectors.
-In fact association with the latter is so strong, you will have trouble finding a character named "inspector" without a Not So Badass Longcoat
+Extremely associated with police detectives, FBI, and inspectors.
+In fact, association with the latter is so strong, you will have trouble finding a character named "inspector" without a Not So Badass Longcoat of his own.

 - Gareth from One Piece: Parallel Works wears a long, green coat that doesn't really serve any purpose in the story or his character development.